-Electricity Repair category 1 Notes It is assumed that building regulation approval has been obtained for any electrical alteration or installation carried out after 1 January 2005.
+Electricity Repair category 2 Notes Some aspects of the electrical installation are original and it is good practice to have the system checked and upgraded in accordance with current standards and codes of practice as necessary by a qualified electrician.
 The Institution of Engineering and Technology (IET) recommends that inspections and testings are undertaken at least every five years and on a change of occupancy for tenanted property or every ten years or change of ownership for owner occupied properties.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations and codes of practice.